codefellows/portland-201d3/ProjectWeekGuide.md

   - Ask someone else on your team to review the code in your PR.
   - If changes are required, make them on your branch and push them to GitHub for another review.
   - Once satisfied, let the **reviewer** merge your PR.
 Don't merge your own PR.
+  - Keep Issues updated as your make progress in your project.
 - Develop only on branches; master should contain only working versions of your app.
 - Develop the "User's Guide."
 Start with a copy of your user stories, then expand the document as you develop your code.
 Include the guide's main *contents* in your web app (perhaps in an "About" page).

 General workflow advice:
 - Communicate often with your team members.